Walsall Town F.C.: History

 The club was founded in November 1873 by members of the Walsall Cricket Club, under the simpler name Walsall Football Club.
 The club however did not play any other side until September 1874.
 By 1879, the club was called Walsall Town.
 Unlike the working men of Walsall Swifts, the Town side tended to come from the higher social strata, many of its players being former Queen Mary's Grammar School pupils, and (originally) played more for enjoyment than income, which meant that Walsall Swifts tended to generate higher support.
-Indeed Town's attitude to the other clubs in the area was such that it refused to join the Walsall Football Association until 1883, contending as late as 1882 that there was no point, as there was no competition within the area.
+Indeed Town's attitude to the other clubs in the area was such that it claimed the combined mass of other clubs in the town could barely match up to Town's second XI, resulting in the Walsall & District Association turning down Town's membership application in 1882; it was admitted in 1883.

 Early competitions

 Town entered the Birmingham Senior Cup for the first time in 1880–81, going out in the third round to its cross-town rivals the Swifts, who went on to win the competition.
 The two clubs both entered FA Cup for the first time in 1882–83, and Town had the better run, reaching the fourth round (last 15).
 At that stage, Town only lost 2–1 to Aston Villa, right-winger Hill having given Town the lead in the first minute.
 That however marked the club's best run in the competition, although the club was considered unlucky to lose 2–0 to the Villans in the 1884–85 FA Cup third round, with two goals questionably disallowed for offside.

 The club's greatest successes came in the Staffordshire Senior Cup, which Town won for the first time in 1881–82, beating the Swifts in a replayed final.
 On Boxing Day 1882, the Town Club played at Blackburn Rovers in a friendly, and emerged with a startling 3–2 win, which led the local media to hail Town as "one of the best exponents of the game in the world".